CLRX/CLRX-mirror/doc/ClrxAsmRocm.md

 Syntax: .md_sgprsnum REGNUM

 This pseudo-op must be inside kernel configuration (`.config`).
-Defines number of scalar registers for kernel in metadata info.
+Define number of scalar registers for kernel in metadata info.

 ### .md_version